OmeRichWeizmann/omer-intro-to-lab-automation/Project1-Grove starter kit/README.md

  - push the file to your repo.

 ## Exercise
-- pressure value:
+- pressure value: The pressure value is 100336.00 Pa
-- led blinks when:
+- led blinks when: Button is being pushed to change mode
-- led is constant when:
+- led is constant when: While we are insdie menu mode
-- buzzer plays when:
+- buzzer plays when: When we enter menu mode